What are your opening times?

 I’m a member at another zoo can I get in for free?

-You can have one free annual visit to Chester Zoo if you are a member of Bristol Zoo, Colchester Zoo, Edinburgh Zoo, Marwell Zoo, Newquay Zoo, Paignton Zoo or Twycross Zoo.
+You can have one free annual visit to Chester Zoo if you are a member of Bristol Zoo Project, Colchester Zoo, Edinburgh Zoo, Marwell Zoo, Newquay Zoo, Paignton Zoo or Twycross Zoo.
 Please bring your membership cards and confirmation that you are valid members if this isn’t on the cards.
 When you arrive please go to our Guest Services team at the main entrance who will issue you a ticket to enter the Zoo.

 How do I take out a membership?